ITV Yorkshire: 1980s/later broadcasting years

 On 9 August 1986, Yorkshire Television became the first ITV company and the first British terrestrial television station to offer 24-hour broadcasting.
 This was achieved by simulcasting the satellite station Music Box for a three-month trial, as permitted by the IBA.
 The all-night simulcasts continued until Friday 2 January 1987 – shortly before Music Box ceased operations as a broadcaster.
 Thereafter, Yorkshire ran a teletext-based Jobfinder service for one hour after closedown with a Through Till Three strand on Thursday, Friday and Saturday nights introduced a few months later.
 24-hour broadcasting resumed on 29 May 1988.

 In 1982, after the split up of Trident Television, Bass (brewing and Leisure group) acquired a 20.93% share in Yorkshire TV.
 In July 1987, Bass sold the stake since it no longer fitted in with its operations.
 The managing director of YTV said: "We are very sorry to lose Bass as a shareholder; they have been very supportive to Yorkshire Television."
 By the end of the year, YTV profits had increased to £13.94 million, and it had become one of the largest suppliers of programmes to Channel 4.
-In October 1987, the production unit had received a co-production pact with Telecom Entertainment in order to co-produce and develop projects around the world, and involve co-productions including international stars and British crew, and projects came from the deal included the rights to four M.M.
-Kaye novels for his Death In book series, as well as The Attic: The Hiding of Anne Frank, for CBS and ITV.
+In October 1987, the production unit had received a co-production pact with Telecom Entertainment in order to co-produce and develop projects, that involved international stars and British crew, around the world and it involved co-productions and projects that came from the deal included the rights to four M. M. Kaye novels for her Death In book series, as well as The Attic: The Hiding of Anne Frank, for CBS and ITV.

 In March 1988, Paul Fox left the company to join the BBC, after spending 15 years as Yorkshire managing director.
 A month later, Paul Mckess resigned.
 A member of staff said "It comes as a surprise to us, but we don't think there had been a row or anything like that".
 Clive Leach became managing director.

 In preparation of the new ITV franchises, the company started to cut costs which resulted in 91 voluntary redundancies; this had a minor effect with slightly fewer programmes being produced.